AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

   >
   >* Asia-Pacific June 24, 2021.

+* Ability to send a notification email to a group using [!UICONTROL Assign Task] workflow step.

+* Ability to retrieve an Interactive Communication draft after modifying the source Interactive Communication.

+* Set custom domain name for loading, rendering, and validating the reCAPTCHA service in [!DNL Experience Manager Forms].

+* Input data enhancements for [!UICONTROL Invoke Form Data Model Service] workflow step.

+* Ability to use multiple master pages in a Document of Record template in [!DNL Experience Manager Forms].

+* Support page breaks in Document of Record in [!DNL Experience Manager Forms].

 * The built-in repository (Apache Jackrabbit Oak) is updated to 1.22.7.

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.9.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 9](new-features-latest-service-pack.md).